 Over the next few months they will be in the production phase of the project, checking the details and trialling plant species within the tile designs.
 A key feature of the project is to include hidden symbols of St. Austell to populate the tiled façade that is representative of clay country topography.
 COVID-permitting.

-Find out more about Studio HOTmess in their interview for the 2020 online Green & Whitegold Festival below.
+Find out more about Studio HOTmess and the making of their prototypes in the short film below made for the 2020 online Green & Whitegold Festival.